 It is a distinctive art form with a marked variation from traditional orthodox art styles.
 The origins of this movement were laid down during the 19th and 20th centuries.
-The chief objective behind was to express the artists' views of the modern world, keeping aside traditions and practices that defined the views of the previous leaders of their fields.
+The chief objective behind this was to express the artists' views of the modern world, keeping aside traditions and practices that defined the views of the previous leaders of their fields.

 Tarsila de Aguiar do Amaral

-Joined a group known as "Grupo Dos Cinco" comprising four other prominent modernist artists who aimed at bringing about change in the conservative artistic environment of Brazil and introduce modern art.
+After completing her courses, she travelled with a group, Grupo Dos Cinco, throughout Europe and learned about Cubism, Expressionism and Futurism.
+The group comprising four other prominent modernist artists aimed at bringing about change in the conservative artistic environment of Brazil and introduce modern art into the scenario.

-Famous works include An Angler (1920), A Negra (1923), Cuca (1924), Landscape with Bull (1925), O Ovo (1928), Abaporu (1928), Lake (1928), Antropofagia (1929), Sol poente (1929), Segundo Class (1933), Retrato de Vera Vicente Azevedo (1937), Purple Landscape with 3 Houses and Mountains (1969–72).
+An Angler (1920), A Negra (1923), Cuca (1924), Landscape with Bull (1925), O Ovo (1928), Abaporu (1928), Lake (1928), Antropofagia (1929), Sol poente (1929), Segundo Class (1933), Retrato de Vera Vicente Azevedo (1937), Purple Landscape with 3 Houses and Mountains (1969–72).

 Bui Xuan Phai

-Artworks consisted mainly of oil paintings on canvas.
+Bui Xuan's artworks were influenced by Expressionism and Abstract Expressionism and consisted mainly of oil paintings on canvas.